Concordia Station: History

+During February 2022 initial ice core extraction of the Beyond Epica-Oldest Ice research activity was completed, located 34 km from the station.

 Transportation

 Most of the cargo is moved to Dome C by traverse (called raid) from Dumont d'Urville Station, covering 1200 km in 7 to 12 days depending on weather conditions.
 Station personnel and light cargo arrive by air, landing on a Skiway, using the Twin Otters or Basler BT-67 flying from DDU or Zucchelli Station at 1200 km.

 Environment

 Dome C is situated on top of the Antarctic Plateau.
 No animals or plants live at a distance of more than a few tens of kilometers from the Southern Ocean.
 However, south polar skuas have been spotted overflying the station, 1,200 km away from their nearest food sources.
 It is believed that these birds have learned to cross the continent instead of circumnavigating it.

 Human biology and medicine

 Concordia Station shares many stressor characteristics similar to that of long-duration deep-space missions, in particular extreme isolation and confinement, and therefore serves as a useful analogue platform for research relevant to space medicine.
 During the winter, the crew are isolated from the outside world, having no transportation and limited communication for 9 months and live a prolonged period in complete darkness, at an altitude almost equivalent to 4000m at the equator.
 This creates physiological and psychological strains on the crew.
 Concordia station is particularly useful for the study of chronic hypobaric hypoxia, stress secondary to confinement and isolation, circadian rhythm and sleep disruption, individual and group psychology, telemedicine, and astrobiology.
 Concordia station has been proposed as one of the real-life Earth-based analogues for long-duration deep-space missions.